TORY BURCH FOUNDATION

-Trisha is a seasoned development and events professional with more than ten years of nonprofit experience.
+Trisha is a seasoned development and operations professional with more than ten years of nonprofit experience.
 Trisha began her career working for Susan Ulin Associates, a fundraising and event management consulting firm, handling a wide array of nonprofit clients in Manhattan.
 She then spent six and a half years working for the Breast Cancer Research Foundation (BCRF) founded by the late Evelyn H. Lauder.
 In her role as Associate Director of Development and Events, Trisha was responsible for the coordination, fundraising and execution of several high profile annual events, delivering $15 million in revenue annually for the Foundation.
 Most recently, she worked as the Senior Manager of Distinguished Events at the American Cancer Society and was responsible for one of the Society’s highest grossing fundraisers nationwide.
-Currently, Trisha serves as the Director of Development & Events for the Tory Burch Foundation where she leads the Foundation’s fundraising and partnership efforts and is responsible for the planning and execution of all Foundation events, most notably the Embrace Ambition Summit.
+Currently, Trisha serves as the Director of Development & Foundation Operations for the Tory Burch Foundation where she leads the Foundation’s fundraising and partnership efforts and is responsible for all Foundation Operations.
 Trisha holds a B.A. in Political Science and Women’s Studies from The George Washington University.

 Desiree Browne’s varied and unique career path has been driven by a lifelong interest in finding untold stories.
 Guided by her interest in the arts, she began her career in book publishing and digital media, all while contributing features to outlets like the Village Voice, the New York Observer and Latina.com.
 Desiree then turned her passion for fashion history and the power of personal style into copywriting and social media roles at major fashion and retail brands, including Coach, J.Crew and Victoria’s Secret.
 Her commitment to building a better world brought her to the Tory Burch Foundation, where she supports and amplifies the work of women who shape their communities through entrepreneurship.
 Desiree received her B.A. in American Studies and English Literature from Columbia University.